doordeck/docs/docs/cloud-api/lock-operations/get-a-doordeck-user-public-key.md

 sidebar_position: 9
 ---

-# Get A Doordeck User’s Public Key
+# Get A Sentry Interactive User’s Public Key

 :::warning
-This endpoint is only available to users with Doordeck issued auth tokens.
+This endpoint is only available to users with Sentry Interactive issued auth tokens.
 :::

 This endpoint allows the retrieval of a user's public key along with their ID.